pettni/smooth/README.md

 <img src="media/ode.png" width="300">  <img src="media/bspline.png" width="300">

-In robotics it is often convenient to work in non-Euclidean manifolds. **Lie groups** are a class of manifolds that due to their symmetry are easy to work with, and are also good models for many robotic systems.
-The objective of this header-only library is to make it easy to use Lie groups in robotics software, by enabling things such as:
+In robotics it is often convenient to work in non-Euclidean manifolds.
+[Lie groups](https://en.wikipedia.org/wiki/Lie_group) are a class of manifolds that due to their symmetry are easy to work with, and are also good models for many robotic systems.
+The objective of this header-only C++20 library is to make it easy to use Lie groups in robotics software, by enabling things such as:

  * Algebraic manipulation and analytic tangent space derivatives (example code below)
  * Numerical integration (left figure shows the solution of an ODE on SO(3) x R(3), see `examples/odeint.cpp`)